Safety, traffic concerns expressed at Northside Drive bridge meeting

 “Most people around the project want it done as quickly as possible, but people who live right next to it may have noise concerns,” he said.

 The official GDOT detour is planned to be I-75, which would have drivers travelling north getting on I-75 at Northside Drive.
-Drivers travelling south would enter I-75 at West Paces Ferry Road.
+Drivers traveling south would enter I-75 at West Paces Ferry Road.
 The local detour GDOT expects most drivers to take includes the roads Howell Mill, Collier and Peachtree and Peachtree Battle Avenue.

-Many residents asked GDOT to urge the city to place “no thru traffic” signs at the entrance of local streets to deter traffic from drivers that don’t live in the area.
+Many residents asked GDOT to urge the city to place “no through traffic” signs at the entrance of local streets to deter traffic from drivers that don’t live in the area.
 While the official detour is the interstate, residents are concerned navigation phone apps like Waze will direct people through residential roads, similar to the issues the neighborhood experienced in 2016 during the I-85 bridge collapse closure.

-“We’re going to have to make the city be aggressive in limiting thru traffic,” one resident said.
+“We’re going to have to make the city be aggressive in limiting through traffic,” one resident said.

 GDOT previously proposed that option and an option that would build a temporary bridge for drivers to use while the new bridge is built.
 However, that option did not receive support from residents, would cost more and make construction take longer, according to GDOT.